puddydoo/OoT-Randomizer/README.md

 * Must implement manual key logic for Spirit Temple MQ (Already done for vanilla).
 * Dungeons have missing conditions that aren't completely filled out, mainly enemies.
 See "Missing Conditions" below.
 * All these conditions will slow down generation.
+* Every once in a while I find a formatting error or something from vanilla accidentally copied in MQ and there are probably some left in the ones I haven't revisited in a while.
 * Door rando, lock rando, and hybrid dungeons are not logically possible without either removing keys or rewriting key logic to be automatic.
 But until that ever happens, I am making a list of manual door requirements in `Door Requirements (Manual).txt` so that the `transition()` condition might work without those features.
 * Deku Tree MQ has requirements of using torch from outside the room.
 Though this might not matter without Door Rando.
 * Jabu-Jabu non-MQ requires bringing Ruto to the branching hallways room to open some doors, although this is not NRA because the randomizer uses a patch to keep her from going away after the boss.